 To learn about all of the must-visit sights and activities to do on the Great Ocean Road, including the best time to visit the Great Ocean Road and How to Travel to the Great Ocean Road, see my Planning Guide to the Great Ocean Road here.
 To find out where to stay on the Great Ocean Road, see my Great Ocean Road: Where to Stay post here.
 And for everything you need to know about the showpiece of the Great Ocean Road, the Twelve Apostles and all the best Tours to the Great Ocean Road, see my 12 Apostles post here.

 Each Great Ocean Road self-drive itinerary assumes that you are traveling from Torquay in the East to Allansford in the west.
 Remembering that in Australia you drive on the left, this means the passengers get the best views driving East to West.
 While it’s not strictly necessary, this is generally the preferred direction as you’ll be driving with the coast on your left side, making pulling over much easier.)
+If you are planning on working whilst travelling, ensure you have the correct visa, this is a great post on the working holiday 417 visa.

 This article contains affiliate links.
 That means I may earn a small commission when you use the links on this site.
 You will pay nothing extra for this, but you will be helping me to continue posting helpful articles for your travel planning needs.